dub9999/dbus-solcast-forecast/README.md

   If the API query is successful, the full calculation runs
 - The results are automatically pushed to the DBus ending with a new value for /Settings/CGwacs/MaxDischargePower
-- To prevent the /Settings/CGwacs/MaxDischargePower value to be written while keeping the program running insert an empty file named manualmode in the /data/dbus-solcast-forecast folder This will create a kind of manual mode, where consumption and forecasts are still calculated but the result is not push to the ESS setting
+- To prevent the /Settings/CGwacs/MaxDischargePower value to be written while keeping the program running insert an empty file named no_ess_update in the /data/dbus-solcast-forecast folder This will create a kind of manual mode, where consumption and forecasts are still calculated but the result is not push to the ESS setting